 STCs are also subject to specific capital adequacy requirements.
-A minimum share capital requirement of EUR 250,000 applies while they must have own funds which are equal to, or higher than, a certain percentage of the net value of issued outstanding securitisation notes: up to EUR 75 million - 0.5 per cent; and in excess of EUR 75 million - 0.1 per cent.
+A minimum share capital requirement of EUR 125,000 applies while they must have own funds which are equal to, or higher than, a certain percentage of the net value of issued outstanding securitisation notes.